-6.2.2 Common Name
+6.2.2 Common name

-An attribute of the type commonName specifies an identification of an object.
-A Common Name is not a directory name in itself; it is a (possibly ambiguous) name by which the object is commonly known in some limited scope (such as an organization) and conforms to the naming conventions of the country or culture with which it is associated.
+A value of the commonName attribute type holds an identification of an object.
+A common name is not a directory name in itself; it is a (possibly ambiguous) name by which the object is commonly known in some limited scope (such as an organization) and conforms to the naming conventions of the country or culture with which it is associated.